-If you replied “yes” to any of these questions, AMERICA’S CULTURE Its Origins and Enemies, A Synopsis, the most recent book by John Harmon McElroy, was written for you.
+If you replied “yes” to any of these questions, AMERICA’S CULTURE Its Origins and Enemies, A Synopsis, by John Harmon McElroy, was written for you.

 The author is a professor emeritus of the University of Arizona who also taught at Clemson, Wisonsin-Madison and, as a Fullbright Professor of American Studies, at universities in Brazil and Spain.
 He has presented papers before the American Studies Associations of Argentina and France and has taught at the English Seminar in Poland.